-It is almost exactly 10 years ago that I took on the role of caring for my father, Malcolm, full-time.
-He had been in hospital on a mental health ward for a number of months and a presumption had been made by healthcare staff that he would spend the rest of his days in a nursing home.
+It’s almost exactly 10 years ago I took on the role of caring for my father, Malcolm, full-time.
+He’d been in hospital on a mental health ward for a number of months and a presumption had been made by healthcare staff that he would spend the rest of his days in a nursing home.

 He had been placed under section 3 of the mental health act in February that year.
 In just a brief, two year period his world had transformed from one full of plans after taking early retirement, to one he barely understood anymore.
 He had been diagnosed with right frontotemporal dementia, which is one of the rarer forms of dementia and often affects people at a reasonably young age.
 My dad was only 62 years old when he received his diagnosis and was a fit and healthy man.